djrrb/Bungee/documentation/Bungee-design-guide.md

 * Stylistic Set 20: Vertical forms.

 Activate Bungee’s vertical forms (identical to the *vert* feature).
 These forms are better accessed through the vertical text features described above, but this stylistic set can be handy when such tools are not available, or when monowidth letters are required in a non-vertical setting.

-[Image of vertical forms used in horizontal cameo letters]

 ## Other OpenType features